sylvrs/PlayerTags/README.md

 # Player Tags

-Show a tag below the player's nametag!
+Show a tag below the player's name tag!

 ## How to Install?

-* Download the plugin from Poggit (Linked above)
+* Download the plugin from the [releases](https://github.com/sylvrs/PlayerTags/releases)
 * Install the plugin in your server's 'plugins' folder.
 * Restart your server.
 * Enjoy!